-For best results, however, buy peppercorn plant seeds from catalogs.
+For best results, however, buy peppercorn plant seeds or seedlings from catalogs.
 You can try to grow black pepper plants from organic seeds that are bought from a whole foods or natural grocery store.
 Most of the seeds that wind their way through the manufacturing process to arrive at stores have been processed to the point where they will more than likely no longer be able to sprout.

-Benefits of Growing a Black Pepper Tree
+Benefits of Growing a Black Pepper Vine

 Light for Growing a Black Pepper Plant